Albert Eon: 64th Artillery Regiment

-Eon was reassigned to North Africa to command the 64th Artillery Regiment and promoted to lieutenant-colonel and finally colonel by the 25th December 1942.
+Eon was reassigned to North Africa to command the 64th Artillery Regiment and promoted to lieutenant-colonel and finally colonel by 25 December 1942.

 Intelligence gathering

 Eon also acted as an agent for the Polish PSW-AFR network.
 He provided information on defence of the Moroccan coast to the Allied High Command.
-After leaving Morocco, Eon travelled by slow boat to London and on the 8th April, 1944, he was directed to the Central Bureau of Intelligence and Operations (BCRA), where Eon was assigned to the Special Missions Parachute Corps with an assimilation rank of lieutenant-colonel.
-On July 5, 1944, General Marie-Pierre Koenig, Commander-in-Chief of the French Forces of the Interior (FFI), appointed Eon commander of the FFI in Brittany with an objective “to place under his authority all resistance forces of Brittany”, to coordinate their actions with Americans forces arriving in the region.
-On the night of the 4th August 1944, Eon with 30 other officers were parachuted near Kerien, Brittany.
+After leaving Morocco, Eon travelled by slow boat to London and on 8 April 1944, he was directed to the Central Bureau of Intelligence and Operations (BCRA), where Eon was assigned to the Special Missions Parachute Corps with an assimilation rank of lieutenant-colonel.
+On 5 July 1944, General Marie-Pierre Koenig, Commander-in-Chief of the French Forces of the Interior (FFI), appointed Eon commander of the FFI in Brittany with an objective "to place under his authority all resistance forces of Brittany", to coordinate their actions with Americans forces arriving in the region.
+On the night of 4 August 1944, Eon with 30 other officers were parachuted near Kerien, Brittany.
 Eon made contact with the American 3rd Army and assisted in the liberation of the Côtes-du-Nord and the Brest pocket.